ColeTownsend/pokemon-go-guide/pages/leveling-up/index.md

 ---
 title: Leveling up your trainer
-description: "How to level up your trainer in Pokemon Go"
+description: "Tips and Tricks: How to level up your trainer in Pokemon Go for iPhone and Android."
 ---

 ## Pokestops